Apple AR headset in the works, report says

-According to a Bloomberg report Wednesday, "people familiar with the situation" claim that Apple's working on an augmented reality headset, though we shouldn't expect to see it until 2010.
+Apple could be working on an augmented reality headset, though we shouldn't expect to see it until 2019.

+The news comes from "people familiar with the situation," cited in a Bloomberg report published Wednesday.

 If true, it's not surprising: Every major company is betting on "reality" headsets -- AR, VR or mixed -- of some form as the future of human-computer interaction.
 Facebook and HTC have their standalone virtual-reality systems, Oculus and Vive.
 There's Samsung Gear VR and Google Daydream systems which use the phone drop-in system for their headsets.
 And of course, there are the new Windows Mixed Reality (WMR) headsets.

-Apple's intended implementation sounds like the WMR approach, albeit with all the smarts in the headset rather than requiring a phone or connection to a computer.
+Apple's intended implementation sounds like the WMR approach, albeit one that has all the smarts in the headset and doesn't require a phone or connection to a computer.
 That's probably one reason it won't be out for several years -- no one's been able to manage the feat yet with satisfactory performance.

 Bloomberg says that Apple will update its ARKit software in 2018 as part of the effort.
 Also unsurprising, since Apple generally revises all of its active application programming interfaces at least annually, and usually announces them at its yearly WWDC developers' conference.